williardx/faceburn/readme.md

 Download Chromedriver (https://code.google.com/p/selenium/wiki/ChromeDriver) and save it to the Faceburn working directory.

 Fill in your details in `config.py`.
+Carrier should be "verizon", "att", or "sprint".

 Finally, test out the script by running it with the test flag: `./faceburn.py --test`.
 If the script is working correctly, it will open up a Chrome window, log into Facebook, navigate to your news feed, and then send you a text message whenever someone says the word "I" in a post.
 You should get a bunch of text messages!